COVESA/dlt-viewer/INSTALL.md

 The application is built in "bin/DLT Viewer.app", it can be launched from Finder or the command line: open -a $DLT_BUILD_DIR/bin/DLT\ Viewer.app

-## Building DLT Viewer release version with Qmake on MacOs
+## Building DLT Viewer release version with Qmake on macOS

 Sometimes building with Cmake or in Qt Creator leads to Plugins not working in  DLT Viewer.
 Building with qmake in release version gets rid of this problem.